 Welcome back to Leader Talk!
-On this episode we chatted to the amazing Jim Penman, CEO of Jim's Group, the largest franchise chain in Australia and the most renowned lawn mowing business in the world.
+In episode 34 we chatted to the amazing Jim Penman, CEO of Jim’s Group, the largest franchise chain in Australia and the most renowned lawn mowing business in the world.

 Jim famously started Jim’s mowing decades ago with only $24 to market himself to the world.
 Now Jim is a globally recognised entrepreneur with over 50 unique trade divisions under his name and over 4,600 individual franchises across four countries.
 He believes the key to success in a business heavily relies on customer service.

 In this chat we spoke about how Jim’s Group came to be, the importance of constantly striving to improve and why you should always go above and beyond for you customers.